manid2/cpp-programs/README.md

    and character code conversion using libiconv.
 7. Add a module to Create/Parse **XML** files.
 8. Add a module to Create/Parse **YML** files.
+9. Random image with std and non-std size generation.

 License
 --------